 - Reduce excessive acidity and can help prevent stomach ulcers.

-- A rich source of antioxidants that protect your body from serious diseases.
+- A rich source of antioxidants that protect your body from free radical damage.

 - Often used to treat mouth ulcers and gum disease.